Why is Post-Fracture Rehabilitation Important?

-Unfortunately, when you have enough stress placed through your body to fracture a bone, there’s usually a lot of other damaged soft tissues and structures.
-Add to that the common use of immobilisation in plaster, you’ll have joint stiffness and considerable muscle weakness.
+Unfortunately, when you have enough stress placed through your body to fracture a bone, there are usually many other damaged soft tissues and structures.
+Add to that the common use of immobilisation in plaster; you’ll have joint stiffness and considerable muscle weakness.

 When Should You Commence Physiotherapy?

-When you start your post-fracture physiotherapy varies considerably between your type and location of the fracture.
+When you start your post-fracture physiotherapy, it varies considerably between your type and the fracture location.
 If you are consulting an Orthopaedic Surgeon, please be guided by their expertise.
 Otherwise, you may wish to raise the topic with your GP.

 Typically, your physiotherapist will attempt to prevent post-fracture stiffness and weakness in the adjacent joints and muscles during the first six weeks while your fracture is healing.
-After six weeks or later if X-rays show poor healing, your physiotherapist can work on regaining full joint range of motion and muscle strength that operate near or over the fracture site.
+After six weeks or later, your physiotherapist can work on regaining full joint range of motion and muscle strength that operate near or over the fracture site.

 If you are unsure whether post-fracture physiotherapy will assist you, please discuss with your doctor.
-Alternatively, please contact one of our physiotherapists for advice specific to your fracture.
+Alternatively, don’t hesitate to contact one of our physiotherapists for advice specific to your fracture.
 You can make an appointment with PhysioWorks at any stage.
 If you believe that you are not making satisfactory progress in your recovery, or if your mobility is compromised, please contact us to arrange your post-fracture review.

 What is the PhysioWorks Difference?

 You'll be impressed with the experienced physiotherapists, massage therapists, allied health team and reception staff who represent PhysioWorks.

 To ensure that we remain highly qualified, PhysioWorks is committed to participating in continuing education to provide optimal care.